root-project/web/manual/math/index.md

 - Use the [SetSeed()](https://root.cern/doc/master/classROOT_1_1Math_1_1Random.html#ab9efcc04f4be1e7e6e49c5281abdee5b){:target="_blank"} method.

-When no value is given, the generator default seed is used.
-In this case an identical sequence will be generated every time the application is run.<br>
+When no value is given, the default seed of the generator is used.
+In this case, an identical sequence is generated each time the application is run.<br>
 When the 0 value is used as seed, then a unique seed is generated using a TUUID, for {% include ref class="TRandom" %}, {% include ref class="TRandom1" %} and {% include ref class="TRandom3" %}.<br>
 For {% include ref class="TRandom" %} the seed is generated using only the machine clock, which has a resolution of about 1 s.
-Therefore, identical sequences will be generated if the elapsed time is less than a second.
+Therefore, identical sequences are generated when the elapsed time is less than one second.

 <p><a name="using-the-random-number-generators"></a></p>
 **Using the random number generators**